BrowserWorks/website/src/content/docs/blog/waterfox-x-treestyletab.md

 ### Beyond Waterfox: Open Source Collaboration in Action

-It's important to remember that while this native integration brings incredible benefits to Waterfox users, it's powered by the **collaborative spirit of open source**.
-TreeStyleTab itself is an open-source project, meaning its development thrives on community contributions and shared knowledge.
+It's important to remember that while this native integration brings incredible benefits to Waterfox users, it's powered by the collaborative spirit of open source.
+Tree Style Tab itself is an open-source project, meaning its development thrives on community contributions and shared knowledge.

 #### Waterfox's Impact

 "[The virtual scrolling architecture] is the largest benefit on the TST project...
-Current TST keeps DOM nodes as tabs in/around visible area in the sidebar, it improves total performance around rendering and initialization," explains Yuki Hiroshi, the TST developer.
+Current TST keeps DOM nodes as tabs in/around visible area in the sidebar, it improves total performance around rendering and initialization," explains [Yuki Hiroshi](https://github.com/piroor), the TST developer.
 He further adds, "Introducing virtual scrolling minimizes the RAM usage from such additional contents."

 "Now I could develop TST at work time of my employer company, as a task sponsored by the Waterfox project, so I could take enough time to research how we can introduce virtual scrolling to the existing implementation without breakage."